Let’s Talk Tummy Time

 That’s good, of course.

-However, they are also at a greater risk of developing both torticollis and flat head syndrome.
+For example, babies who only lie on their back are at a greater risk of developing both torticollis and flat head syndrome, also known as plagiocephaly.

 With flat head syndrome, your baby’s head begins to lose its shape – flattening out.

-While there are pediatric physical therapy treatments for flat head syndrome, it’s better to encourage tummy time to avoid it in the first place.
+While pediatric physical therapy for flat head syndrome can help, it’s better to encourage tummy time to avoid it in the first place.

 When Should Baby Begin Tummy Time?